 The 20 Best Horror Movies of All Time

-From creature features to haunted house capers, the horror genre has been giving audiences the willies since the dawn of film.
-Here are our picks for the 20 best of all time.
-(If you’re bemoaning the lack of, say, Alien or The Fly, check out our list of the Best Sci-Fi Movies of All Time first—there are just too many excellent films to justify any duplicate entries.)
+From haunted house capers to gory slasher films, horror movies been giving people the willies since the dawn of moviemaking.
+If you're looking for a guaranteed horror classic to watch this Halloween, you can't go wrong with any of the flicks below—which are our personal picks for the best horror films of all time (in chronological order).
+If you’re bemoaning the lack of, say, Alien or The Fly, check out our list of the Best Sci-Fi Movies of All Time first (there are just too many excellent films to justify any duplicate entries.)

 1. Freaks (1932)

 Director Tod Browning’s best-known work of horror is doubtless Dracula—but his best is Freaks, about a group of sideshow performers who vow vengeance on the beautiful trapeze artist who’s married to one of their own for his money.
 The film was controversial upon its release, due in large part to Browning’s casting of actual “freaks”(credited in the film as “Siamese Twin,” “Half Woman-Half Man,” “Human Skeleton,” “The Living Torso,” “Human Skeleton” etc).
 MGM demanded extensive cuts to the film, which were insufficient to keep it from being banned in the U.K. until 1963.
 According to Freaks’s production manager, a woman “tried to sue the studio, claiming the film had induced a miscarriage.”